-I’ve been reading an interesting report that points out that the DIY market is set to grow by around 10 percent between now and 2022.
+I’ve been reading an interesting report that points out that the DIY market is set to grow by around 10 per cent between now and 2022.

-Apparently, that’s about twice as much as the market grew over the previous five years, and it highlights how much value we place on looking after our homes and improving our surroundings.
+Apparently that’s about twice as much as the market grew over the previous five years, and it highlights how much value we place on looking after our homes and improving our surroundings.

-While prettying up the paintwork and changing the curtains is something we all like to do, it’s important to keep the outside of our homes safe, smart and watertight as well.
+But while prettying up the paintwork and changing the curtains is something we all like to do, it’s important to keep the outside of our homes safe, smart and watertight as well.

 Tarmac paths and driveways are quick to lay, reducing disruption, and can usually be installed directly onto an existing surface, unlike paved or concrete driveways.
 They can be edged with clay tiles, stone or brickwork to give them a neat and attractive finish.